alx3dev/executable-ruby/README.md

  - `MacOS 11`

 # Contribution
 This is a work in progress, so please wait to establish some more stable version.
+If you have a feature request, please open an issue, and I will do my best to add it.